How to create Microsoft Outlook shortcuts for email and tasks

 For a new task - /c ipm.task

 But that’s not all!
-You can configure a crap load of command lines switches to do a lot more than just the above-mentioned ones by going to the Official Reference from Microsoft.
-However, these are mostly for advanced users and you probably won’t need them.
+You can configure many command lines switches to do a lot more than just the above-mentioned tasks by going to the Official Reference pages from Microsoft.
+However, most of these are for advanced users and you probably won’t need them.